 Eligibility for Shared Parental Leave

-- they must have notified their employer
+- both must stay with their employer throughout SPL

 How to Calculate your Employee’s SPL Entitlement